microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 #### Windows

+We encourge you to use our installation package to prepare the development environment.
+If you encounter any issues, you can follow the [manual steps]({{"/docs/installation/" | absolute_url }}) to get it done.

 ##### A. Download latest package

 The `.zip` file you download contains all necessary tools and packages required for DevKit development.